 The accommodations have access to libraries, sporting facilities, and your own space to relax and hang out with friends.
 Click here for more general information on Student Housing at Wits.

 Campus Housing and Residence Life is responsible for overseeing all aspects of the University’s residence programme.
-This includes accommodation and meals, and the provision of recreational facilities and programmes for the improved academic performance and the holistic development of students within a residential environment.
+This includes accommodation and meals, and the provision of recreational facilities and programmes for improved academic performance and the holistic development of students within a residential environment.

-Wits also offers accommodation for Postdoctoral Fellows.
+Wits also offer accommodation for Postdoctoral Fellows.

 WITS Online Application